 As an objection is a formal request for internal review, there are rules you must follow to object to:

 - an assessment other than a land tax assessment, or written payroll tax decision,

 - a land valuation for land tax purposes.

 Objections to land valuations used for land tax purposes must be lodged with us within two months of receiving your land tax assessment.

-For all other matters, your written objection must be lodged with us within 60 days of receiving the assessment or decision.
+For all other matters, your written objection must be lodged with us within 60 days after the date the assessment or decision has been received.
 For land transfer transactions finalised via Duties Online, you are deemed to have received your duty assessment on the earlier of the day on which duty is paid, which is also the date of the duty statement, or two days after the date of a duty assessment being issued.

-If you want to lodge an objection outside the 60-day time period, you must write and ask for permission to lodge an out-of-time objection.
+If you want to lodge an objection outside the 60-day period, you must write to us for permission to lodge an out-of-time objection.

 Your application must include: